andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/extracting-a-pkcs7-container-for-receipt-validation-with-swift.md

 # Preparation step: PKCS7 union accessors

-Before attempting to work with OpenSSL&#8217;s PKCS7 functions, you&#8217;ve got to do a little prep work to get the functions to play nicely with Swift.
+Before attempting to work with OpenSSL's PKCS7 functions, you've got to do a little prep work to get the functions to play nicely with Swift.

-Unfortunately, Swift doesn&#8217;t work well with [C union types][7].
-It simply can&#8217;t see things defined with a C union.
+Unfortunately, Swift doesn't work well with [C union types][7].
+It simply can't see things defined with a C union.

 Thankfully, we can work around the problem by creating some wrappers.
-If you&#8217;ll add two new files to your project and implement them, you&#8217;ll be on your way.
+If you'll add two new files to your project and implement them, you'll be on your way.
 They are:

   * pkcs7\_union\_accessors.h
   * pkcs7\_union\_accessors.c